guimaroins/portfolio/ETL_BANCO_ISP_RJ/readme.md

 def load(df: pd.DataFrame, schema_name: str, table_name: str) -> None:

     '''Load the transformed dataframe into the postgre database.
 Steps:
-        1. Calls the postgre connection function to establishe a connection with the database;
+        1. Calls the postgre connection function to receive the connection parameters;
-        2. Creates a SQLAlchemy object for the conection using the parameters connection in the postgre connection function;
+        2. Creates a SQLAlchemy object for the conection using the parameters connection received;
         3. Sets the schema and creates it if doesn't exist;
         4. Loads the transformed dataframe into the database;
         5. Closes the connection;